 Plug in Pizzelle maker and allow to preheat.
 The light will click off once it is ready.

 Meanwhile, in a bowl, beat the butter and sugar together.
 Add in the eggs, anise, and vanilla extracts.
-Then, sift in the flour, baking powder, and salt.
+Then, sift in the flour and salt.

 Once all of the ingredients are fully combined, drop about a teaspoon of batter in the center of the mold (after a couple of tries you can gage about how much batter to drop in because it really does not need much), close the pizzelle oven and allow to cook for about 1 minute.
 The pizzelle maker I own has a light that clicks off when it is done.
 If yours does not do this then check them after 45 seconds.